haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-2.md

 * [Kubernetes in Action, Second Edition](https://book.douban.com/subject/34986745/)
   - https://www.manning.com/books/kubernetes-in-action-second-edition

+## Understanding the fine details of the Kubernetes API

+## Diving deep into the Control Plane

+## Diving deep into the Worker Nodes

+## Understanding the internal operation of Kubernetes controllers

 ## Deploying highly-available clusters

 ## Managing the computing resources available to Pods